Round Britain Quiz

 - Wales - David Edwards, Myfanwy Alexander

-The credited question-setters for 2013 were Beth Porter, Stephen Follows, and Alan Poulton.
+The credited question-setters for 2014 were Sue Barnard, Beth Porter, and Stephen Follows.
 Almost from the beginning, RBQ has made space for listeners' questions, and by 2013 these accounted for about half the series.